-Spain holds the largest density of bustards in Europe, both Great and Little can be found in different areas.
-However, the are suffering a huge decline, specially Little Bustards.
-Farming practises and intensification seems to be the reason.
+In this article, we hope to give you some ideas about where to watch bustards in Spain.
+The country holds the largest density of bustards in Europe.
+Both Great and Little can be found in different areas, being La Mancha (Ciudad Real, Cuenca and Albacete provinces) and Extremadura the best places.
+However, bustards are suffering a huge decline, specially Little Bustards.
+Farming practises and intensification seems to be the main factor.

 Please find the short trip report below:

 I am spending three days with Hervé watching birds and looking for mammals (Genet).
 Today we are going to pick Linda and Mike from a camp site in Oliva and we are heading to the steppes of Albacete.